 Liability coverage is required in 49 states.
 If you’re liable in an auto accident, liability coverage can pay for:

 - Damage to other cars

-- Damage to objects (mailbox, phone pole, house, etc.)
+- Damage to objects (mailboxes, phone poles, houses, etc.)

-- Lawsuits if someone sues you because of an accident
+- Lawsuits if you’re sued because of an accident

 - Windshield and glass damage